framples/campaign/README.md

 # Father Forgive Me -- DnD Campaign #

 ## Purpose: ##
     The purpose of this project is purely for fun.
-I am going to be a dungeon master for the first time in the next few months for a one-shot campaign with some friends.
+I am going to be a dungeon master for break line
+    the first time in the next few months for a one-shot campaign with some friends.
 I thought why not make a website with several things included on it to help give my players information in regards to the campaign.
 It's a chance for me to design something fun and practical.

 ### General Terminology: ###
 1._"DnD"_ = Dungeons and Dragons